Every life matters

 South Sudan has one of the highest mortality rates of pregnant and birthing mothers in the world.
 Little of the road network is paved and much of it is in disrepair, making road transport to some remote villages almost impossible.

 MAF has been serving this region since 1950.
 Forced to leave for some years due to civil war, MAF now has a base in the capital of Juba.
-Every year we fly hundreds of doctors, patients, aid workers and pastors, providing healthcare, aid redevelopment, education, food, clean water and the spread of the Gospel.
+Every year we fly hundreds of doctors, patients, aid workers and pastors, providing healthcare, aid redevelopment, education, food and clean water.